golang-leipzig/golang-leipzig.github.io/content/posts/meetup-50-invitation.md

   recent software project of his, written in Go, that provides [smart postfix monitoring](https://controlcenter.app/).
 The project was part of the [YC-W22 batch](https://www.ycombinator.com/companies/lightmeter) ([blog](https://www.ycombinator.com/blog/meet-the-yc-winter-2022-batch)).
-The title of his talk will be: *How a Go project dies; lessons learned, challenges to revive it and the scars I got on the way* - this will be a great mix of technical and non-technical aspects of building software projects.
+The title of his talk will be:

+> How a Go project dies; lessons learned, challenges to revive it and the scars I got on the way

+This will be a great mix of technical and non-technical aspects of building software projects.
 * [Simon](https://www.linkedin.com/in/simon-b%C3%A4umer-a61042177/) (ex-RedHat)
   will take another closer look at [StackRox](https://github.com/stackrox/stackrox), the Kubernetes Security